lziping/resume/README.md

 School of Engineering, University of Pennsylvania, 	Philadelphia, PA, USA

 - Master of Computer and Information technology, Sept.
-2020 - AUG.
+2020 - Aug.
 2021(expected)

 Lucille and Jay Chazanoff School of Business, College of Staten Island(CUNY),	New York, NY, USA

 - Bachelor of Science in Accounting, *Minor in Business:Finance*, Sept.
-2017 - JUN.
+2017 - Jun.
 2020

 <!-- .slide -->

 ## Honors

 - **Dean’s List**,[College Of Staten Island](https://www.csi.cuny.edu/), 2018-2019,2019-2020
 - **Certificate of Appreciation**, [College Of Staten Island](https://www.csi.cuny.edu/), MAY.
 2018